Fairmont Coke Works

 The Fairmont Coke Works was a Sharon Steel Corporation-operated works site in Fairmont, West Virginia, dubbed the Sharon Steel / Fairmont Coke works site.
-It was later classified as a Super Fund site.
+It was later classified as a Superfund site.
 After decades of remediation, plots of the land have been redeveloped.

 History

 Period of operation

-It had been built in 1918 by the Standard Oil Co. of New Jersey, and in 1948, purchased by Sharon Steel Corporation.
+It was built in 1918 by the Standard Oil Co. of New Jersey, and in 1948, purchased by Sharon Steel Corporation.

 Pollution at the site was reported to impact nearby residents, as well as workers.
 On a routine patrol of the adjacent river, the Monongahela, an inspector for the state water resources department reported "bubbling action" 20 feet from the shore line, and discovered a pipe leading directly to the Sharon coke ovens at the site.
 Another was found in a cave, in what the inspector called "willful pollution."
 In a 1979 state air pollution inspection, coke ovens were in some cases collapsing, allowing gas to escape.
 Sharon Steel shut the coke works on May 31, 1979, firing 200 people.